johnkou97/johnkou97.github.io/_projects/DeepLearning.md

 <div class="caption">
     Original images from the faces dataset (left) and the Simpsons faces dataset (right).
 </div>

+The VAE and GAN models were trained on the faces dataset and the Simpsons faces dataset.
+The results of the training process are shown in the figures below.
+We can see that the VAE model was able to generate new faces that resemble the original faces from the first epoch to the last epoch.
+The GAN model was also able to generate new faces, but only after a few epochs.
+Although the results are not perfect, we can see that the models were able to capture the underlying structure of the data and generate new faces that resemble the original faces for both datasets.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">